 - Walker Reid Cosgrove (Clergy and Crusade: The Church in Southern France and the Albigensian Crusade)

-- Brendan J. McGuire (Circumspectio and Oikonomia: Modes of Religious Accomodation in the Era of the Latin Empire of Constantinople)
+- Brendan J. McGuire (Circumspectio and Oikonomia: Modes of Religious Accommodation in the Era of the Latin Empire of Constantinople)

 - James Naus (Crusading and Capetian Dynastic Ideology, 1095-1147)

 - C. Mark Nicovich (The Lion and the Cross: The Venetian Church in the Byzantine Empire, 1082-1261)

 - Cletus Nwabuzo (Ambassadors of Reform: Legates and Legatine Authority in the Pontificate of Alexander III (1159-1181))